Research Team

 Meredith Brown is a PhD student in Sustainable Systems Engineering.
 She earned her Master’s in Environmental and Water Resources Engineering from the University of Texas at Austin and Bachelor’s in Civil Engineering from Rice University in Houston.
 Her research interests include critical infrastructure decline due to climate change.
 Her current research project focuses on sociotechnical barriers to successful infrastructural adaptation and accelerating erosion in coastal populations in rural Alaska and its relationship to critical infrastructure and social vulnerability.
 She is co-advised with Dr. Paola Passalacqua.

-Kyudong Kim is a PhD in Construction Engineering and Project Management.
+Kyudong Kim is a PhD student in Construction Engineering and Project Management.
 He earned his Master’s degree in Construction Engineering and Project Management from UT Austin and Bachelor’s in Civil Engineering from Seoul National University of Science and Technology.
-Before joining a graduate program at UT Austin, he worked for a construction company for 12 years, as a project control manager or a field engineer at construction sites in Korea, UAE, Kuwait, India, and Indonesia, and as a human resource staff at head office.
-His research interest is construction sustainability, including organizational disaster resilience and engineering education.
-He is currently engaged in projects for beneficial changes and organizational adaptabilities in construction industry during the pandemic as well as evaluating macroethics in undergraduate engineering education.
+Before joining a graduate program at UT Austin, he worked for a construction company for 12 years, as a project control manager or a field engineer at construction sites in Korea, UAE, Kuwait, India, and Indonesia, and as a human resource staff at the head office.
+His primary research interests are changes in construction organizations and performance.
+He is also interested in engineering ethics and community resilience in disaster situations.
+He is currently engaged in research projects that examine water infrastructure failure and community recovery from the perspective of the organization-public relationship.
+His previous study concentrated on pandemic-induced organizational changes in the construction industry, as well as engineering ethics.

 Michaela LaPatin is a PhD student in Construction Engineering and Project Management.
 She earned her Master’s degree in Sustainable Systems from UT and her BS in Civil Engineering and Management from Bucknell University.
 She worked as an Assistant Project Manager for a general contractor and earned her Professional Engineering license prior to attending UT.
 Her research focuses on the convergence of water infrastructure, social systems, and policy.
 Her past projects evaluated macroethics in undergraduate engineering education and the cost of controversy on energy infrastructure projects.
 Her current project focuses on water infrastructure and services in Rural Alaskan communities.
 Michaela is especially interested in the intersections between water infrastructure, workforce development, and affordable housing.